-The changing face of the mainstream
+5. The changing face of the mainstream

-Perhaps it will be thought that changes in the mainstream project that are currently underway serve to undermine the assessment sustained above?
-Colander et al (2004) (in their paper explicitly titled "The changing face of mainstream economics") argue that the mainstream is currently being transformed quite significantly, and criticise heterodox economists for failing to notice such ongoing developments.
-Specifically these authors criticise heterodox contributors for adopting an overly "static view of the profession" (p.
-486); for referring to the current mainstream as neoclassical; and for missing the "diversity that exists within the profession, and the many new ideas that are being tried out" (p.
+Perhaps it will be thought that changes in the mainstream project that are currently under way serve to undermine the assessment sustained above?
+Colander et al. (2004) (in their paper explicitly titled 'The changing face of mainstream economics') argue that the mainstream is currently being transformed quite significantly, and criticise heterodox economists for failing to notice such ongoing developments.
+Specifically, these authors criticise heterodox contributors for adopting an overly 'static view of the profession' (p.
+486); for referring to the current mainstream as neoclassical; and for missing the 'diversity that exists within the profession, and the many new ideas that are being tried out' (p.
 487).
-In contrast these authors insist that "Mainstream economics is a complex system of evolving ideas" (p.
-489), and refer to the "multiple dimensionalities that we see in the mainstream profession" (p.
+In contrast, Colander et al. insist that '[m]ainstream economics is a complex system of evolving ideas' (p.
+489), and refer to the 'multiple dimensionalities that we see in the mainstream profession' (p.
 489).

-Now as it happens I agree with each of these assessments.
-In my view it has always been unhelpful to make reference to a 'neoclassical economics', a category rarely clearly defined, and always misleading.
+Now, as it happens, I mostly agree with each of these critical assessments.
+In my view, it has always been unhelpful to make reference to a 'neoclassical economics', a category rarely clearly defined, and always misleading.
 And diversity within the dominant tradition has never been absent.
-Further, as always in the past, changes in the dominant tradition (as elsewhere) are certainly currently underway.
-For example, I can acknowledge (with Colander et al) that evolutionary game theory is redefining how institutions are integrated into analysis; that ecological economics is redefining how rationality is treated; that econometric work dealing with the limitations of classical statistics is defining how economists think of empirical proof; that complexity theory is providing a new way to conceptualise equilibrium states; that computer simulations offer approach to analysis; that experimental economics is changing the way economists think about empirical work, and so on.
+Further, as always in the past, changes in the dominant tradition (as elsewhere) are certainly currently under way.
+For example, I can acknowledge (with Colander et al.) that evolutionary game theory is redefining how (notions of) institutions are integrated into analysis; that ecological economics is redefining how rationality is treated; that econometric work dealing with the limitations of classical statistics is defining how economists think of empirical proof; that complexity theory is providing a new way to conceptualise equilibrium states; that computer simulations offer a new approach to analysis; that experimental economics is changing the way economists think about empirical work, and so on.